C*-algebras of higher-rank graphs from groups acting on buildings, and explicit computation of their K-theory: Higher-rank graphs

 \begin{rem} If $E$ is a directed graph on $n$ vertices, we can construct an $n \times n$ incidence matrix $M_E(i,j)$ with $ij$-th entry $1$ if there is an edge from $i$ to $j$, and $0$ otherwise.

-If $E_1,\ldots , E_k$ are directed graphs with the same vertex set, and such that their associated incidence matrices $M_1,\ldots ,M_k$ commute, then we can construct a $k$-rank graph out of the graphs $E_i$, as in \cite{HazRaeSimWeb2013}. \end{rem}
+If $E_1,\ldots , E_k$ are directed graphs with the same vertex set, and such that their associated incidence matrices $M_1,\ldots ,M_k$ commute and satisfy the Unique Common Extension Property, then we can construct a rank-$k$ graph out of the graphs $E_i$, as in \cite{HazRaeSimWeb2013}. \end{rem}

 \begin{thm} Let $\Gamma$ be a $k$-cube group with adjacency structure $E_1,\ldots , E_k$.
-Then $\Gamma$ induces a row-finite $k$-rank graph $\mathcal{G}(\Gamma)$ with no sources. \end{thm}
+Then $\Gamma$ induces a row-finite rank-$k$ graph $\mathcal{G}(\Gamma)$ with no sources. \end{thm}

-\begin{rem} To the reader who has not come across higher-rank graphs in the past, it may seem counter-intuitive that a $k$-rank graph be a countably-infinite category, while a $k$-cube group $\Gamma$ comprises finite data.
+\begin{rem} To the reader who has not come across higher-rank graphs in the past, it may seem counter-intuitive that a rank-$k$ graph be a countably-infinite category, while a $k$-cube group $\Gamma$ comprises finite data.

 The adjacency structure on $\Gamma$ induces a family $\mathcal{E}(\Gamma)$ of distinctly-coloured directed graphs $\mathcal{E}_1,\ldots , \mathcal{E}_k$ on the same vertices.
 The shared set of vertices is the set of $k$-cubes of $\Gamma$, and the incidence matrices are given by $M_1, \ldots , M_k$, respectively.
 It is imperative to stress that this is not the same as the cube complex $\mathcal{M}(\Gamma)$ from Example \ref{ex:M}.
 In \cite{EvaSim2012}, the collection of graphs $\mathcal{E}(\Gamma)$ is called a $1$-\textit{skeleton}.